-- 1. A commitment to service - Service experience - 3.
-The willingness to give the time and resources necessary to do the job - A suggested minimum of five (5) years of continuous abstinence from all drugs, for an RSRalternate. - A good working knowledge of the Twelve Steps and the Twelve Traditions of the Narcotics Anonymous Fellowship.
+- 1. A commitment to service; - 2.
+Service experience; - 3.
+The willingness to give the time and resources necessary to do the job; - 4.
+A suggested minimum of five (5) years of continuous abstinence from all drugs, for an RSR alternate; and, - 5.
+A good working knowledge of the Twelve Steps and the Twelve Traditions of the Narcotics Anonymous Fellowship.